shahrjoo/my_crypto/README.md

-my_crypto gets your passwords and connection strings or any other text that you use oftenly in your code and store them in your local machine. using my_crypto you can avoid hardcoding passwords, connections strings and other important information on your source code.
-Instead of hardcoding, you can use get_crypt0() function in your code.
+my_crypto gets your passwords and connection strings or any other text that you use oftenly in your code and store them in your local machine.
+By using my_crypto, you can avoid hardcoding passwords, connections strings and other important information on your source code when you are implementing or validating your code.
+Instead of hardcoding, you can use get_crypto() functions in your code.

 you can use my_crypto in a local git repository or local folder.
-It will store whatever you want as a key: value, store them on your local machine and retreive them whenever you want.
+It will store whatever you want as a pair of key and value.
+It stores them on your local machine and retreive them whenever you want.

 # Installation: